Mistralys/x4-game-notes/README.md

 as through my own savegames.
 They go below the `<blueprints>` tag in the file (there is only one, so it's easy to find).

-The full categorized list of blueprints can be found in the blueprint-ids.md file.
+The full categorized list of blueprints can be found in the [blueprint-ids.md][] file, and a copy & paste XML version in [blueprint-ids.xml][].

 ## Player inventory